unleash-tech/google-extensions/google/spreadsheet/README.md

 ## Common Issues and Resolutions

-- **Invalid Credentials**: Ensure your API key and account details are correctly configured in the Setup menu.
+- **Invalid Credentials**: Ensure your API key is  correctly configured in the Setup menu.
 - **Invalid Input**: Verify that you’ve selected appropriate cells for processing.
 - **Column Errors**: Ensure the specified column uses valid alphabetic letters (A-Z).